Elrondo46/peertube-runner/utils/README.md

 `OwnTube-tv/peertube-runner/utils`
 ==================================

-This directory contains utility scripts for dealing with PeerTube Runners.
+This directory contains utility scripts for dealing with PeerTube Runners and transcriptions.

 Setup a virtualenv and install the requirements: